Deportation, Removal and Defense

 - Denial of asylum.
 Thousands of people apply for asylum every year.
 If your request for asylum is denied, you could be removed to your home country.

 The removal process is very, very complicated.
 You want a skilled immigration attorney to help you through it.
-Attorney Perry Craft offers you a distinct advantage when you’re facing deportation because of his diverse background.
-His experience and knowledge allows him to look at your case from many different perspectives.
-He knows how to craft an air-tight strategy designed to keep you here in America, where you belong.
+Attorney Perry A. Craft offers you a distinct advantage when you’re facing deportation because of his diverse background.
+His experience and knowledge allow him to look at your case from many different perspectives.
+He knows how to craft an airtight strategy designed to keep you here in America, where you belong.
 His devotion to justice means he always seeks the most ethical way to solve your problems.